 There will be a limited pitches for camper vans, but there are no hook-ups.
 We do not provide facilities for cassette toilets.
 Any camper van must be under 8 meters long and this includes an awning / child tent.
-Please contact us if you plan to bring a longer vehicle.

 Please follow the signs when you enter the site and park your vehicle in the designated area.
 Parking is unmanned and the vehicles are left at the owners risk.
 Please observe the 5mph speed limit once you have entered the venue and avoid driving at night and under the influence.
 The camping fields are vehicle free.

 Approximately 120 meters minimum to 750 meters maximum depending on where you pitch.
 We will provide a limited number of wheelbarrows to transport your tent and belongings to your pitch.